loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;_, T, E&gt; --> Fallback --> Map --> U, <br>where Fallback: E --> U, Map: T --> U"

-    Maps a `result<T, E>` to `U` by applying a function to a contained `success` value, or a fallback function to a contained `failure` value.
+    Maps a `result<T, E>` to `U` by applying a function to a contained `ok` value, or a fallback function to a contained `err` value.

-    This function can be used to unpack a successful result while handling an error.
+    This function can be used to unpack an ok result while handling an error.

 !!! note "constraints"